 Everton in the Community works tirelessly with disabled people to make them realise their potential and achieve their goals through sport, education and training.

-The Club's official charity is proud to have the largest and most respected disability football programme in the world, with over 10,000 football opportunities for disabled children and adults delivered each year.
+The Club's official charity is proud to have the largest and most respected disability football programme in the world, with dozens of football opportunities for disabled children and adults delivered each year.

 Our partners and community coaches have worked with more than 60 schools in the Merseyside area alone.
 We also provide training to teachers and coaches on the specific area of working and coaching with disabled players, as well as hosting a number of disability awareness events at schools and colleges throughout the North West.

 Over the past five years, various funding opportunities have allowed the Everton in the Community to offer free coaching for disabled children in schools across the North West, both during curricular and extra-curricular hours.